Kit-Law-42/passau-courses/README.md

 # Passau-courses
-This repository provides a storage and reference for all University of Passau coursework/projects involved in 2020-2021.
+This repository act as storage and reference for all University of Passau coursework/projects involved in 2020-2021.

 ## CourseList
 3 courses with coding exercises are involved by now.
 They are: